Things to Know Before Traveling to Roatan

 I think I jinxed myself.
-I awoke itching like mad.
+I awoke itching like mad from the sand fly bites.
 The bright red dots with bands around them on Sunday that had shrunk to a small dots on Monday are now itchy welts!
 Thank you Cat for the Afterbite.
 While I’m speaking of the annoying things, I may as well mention a few more inconveniences for anyone who is considering visiting Roatan and Blue Bahia specifically.
 None of them would keep me from returning as the staff is lovely and the diving fantastic, but they are informational things to know.

 Currently, the mainland is on fire.
 This is how they build new properties, and the ferocious wind is blowing all the smoke our way.
 I’m not sure if the direction or the amount of wind is common, as one local mentioned it was the wind from all the tornadoes in the states, but allergy ridden folk should be careful, as I understand the burning takes place occasionally.
 I’m only allergic to trees, so while noticeable, it wasn’t a nuisance.
 I have some friends, however, that would have been bed ridden.

 Additionally, our hotel has two resident dogs who are very friendly though they bark at strangers.
 There must have been several strangers around early Monday morning.
 There are also resident toucans and parrots that seem to be like roosters and begin squawking when the sun comes up (at 5 am as it sets at 5 pm).
 For the light sleepers, bring ear plugs!
 Given I wake when the sun comes up, I was already awake for the chatter, but some people might end up sleep deprived.